franzenzenhofer/onsnap.js/README.md

    3. This notice may not be removed or altered from any source distribution.

-the images in the presentation are creative common share alike non-commercial attribution franz enzenhofer licensed.
+the **images** in the presentation are **creative common share alike non-commercial attribution** franz enzenhofer licensed.

+forks welcome